 The course will include many formative assessment opportunities where students will receive teacher feedback and also have the opportunity to incorporate self-reflection and self-assessment tools.
 Summative assessment will be used on individual performance tasks that are incorporated in throughout the units.
 After each unit test, the teacher will provide feedback based on criteria and performance standards.
 The North Vancouver Curriculum Hub Principles of Assessment - http://nvsd44curriculumhub.ca/assessment/

 Formative

-- practice homework/video solutions, self-marking of unit assignments, online lesson quizzes, review exercises - checking for completion and understanding of lessons. - Teacher/student appointments to discuss work and progress unit assignments, unit tests, performance tasks, review packages, final exam, portfolio - written feedback, rubric assessment and grade
+- practice homework/video solutions, self-marking of unit assignments, online lesson quizzes, review exercises checking for completion and understanding of lessons. - Teacher/student appointments to discuss work and progress

 Summative: